 Your skin may be sensitive and is easily irritated by various citrus and highly acidic fruits and vegetables.
 After eating or touching a tomato, your skin may become slightly itchy without a lot of other irritation.
 If your skin is severely itchy and it becomes inflamed and swollen, you may be experiencing allergic contact dermatitis.
 This condition is a localized allergic reaction that only occurs on the surface of the skin.
 This rash is sometimes difficulty to diagnose because it has the appearance of various other rashes.
 Your doctor will determine the cause.

 If you have a hypersensitivity of the skin, you may develop hives or eczema triggered by touching or eating tomatoes.
 The American Academy of Allergy, Asthma and Immunology states that hives are distinctive because of their appearance.
 They tend to form in clusters, look like welts, and form in various shapes and sizes.
 Hives can develop anywhere on the body and are very itchy.
 Eczema is a chronic skin condition that can flare-up whenever the skin is irritated.
 Eczema looks more like blisters and can form sporadically on the skin.

 Oral Allergy Syndrome

-If you suffer from grass pollen allergies, eating tomatoes during pollen season may cause your lips, mouth and throat to become itchy immediately afterward.
-The Children’s Hospital of Philadelphia states that the proteins in tomatoes can be mistaken by your immune system for grass pollen.
+If you have grass pollen allergies, eating tomatoes during pollen season may cause your lips, mouth and throat to become itchy immediately afterward.
+The Children's Hospital of Philadelphia states that the proteins in tomatoes can be mistaken by your immune system for grass pollen.
 Oral allergy syndrome primarily causes skin itching in the mouth region and very rarely will cause irritation anywhere else.

 Considerations and Treatment